trickerer/Trinity-Bots/README.md

 If you need to remove NPCBot mod completely you need to first delete every spawned bot in the world (using `.npcbot delete` command).
 Then delete `characters_npcbot`, `characters_npcbot_group_member`, `characters_npcbot_transmog`, `characters_npcbot_gear_storage`, `creature_template_npcbot_extras`, `creature_template_npcbot_appearance` and `creature_template_npcbot_wander_nodes` tables and clean all other used tables of entries by id (70000-71000 + possibly more custom bot entries). `creature_template_outfits` can also be deleted if you are not using Npc Dress Mod

 #### Game World
-Bots are counted as active objects and keep map grids loaded like players Bots are being added to world at server loading (after Map System is started)
+- Bots are counted as active objects and keep map grids loaded like players
+- Bots are being added to world at server loading (after Map System is started)

-#### Total number of bots included in fresh install: **312**
+- **Total number of bots included in fresh install: 312**

 ### NPCBot Addons
-For current version (3.3.5) there is a [NetherBot](https://github.com/NetherstormX/NetherBot) addon by NetherstormX
+- General commands wrapper: [NetherBot](https://github.com/NetherstormX/NetherBot) addon by NetherstormX
+- Equipment management: [NBEM](https://github.com/Torrozin/mod-nbem-scan-and-npcboteqmanager) addon by Torrozin
+- Addons by [Lleguito](https://github.com/LleguitoWoW?tab=repositories) (Warning: vibe coded)

 ### For supporters
 **If you really, really want to support me, visit [this boosty page](https://boosty.to/bad3dart).
 Even the samallest donation will let me know I'm doing the right thing here.**